p-caballero/AbstractBuilder/README.md

 ## Builder for records

-[Records](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) cannot follow this genenic builder pattern due to the properties are read-only after the creation of the object.
-If you want to follow a similar approach you should use `RecordBuilder`.
+[Records](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) cannot use this generic builder pattern because their properties are read-only after the object is created.
+To achieve a similar result, you should use `RecordBuilder`.

 ```csharp
     public record Point(double X, double Y, double Z);